 The Magic of Free Money.
 Why do online casinos offer bonuses?

-Why Do Online Casinos Offer Bonuses
+- Why DO Casinos Continue to Offer Bonuses Today?

 How to get Free Money with casino bonuses?
 Since the earliest days of the online casino, it has been common for websites to advertise promotional offers – otherwise known as bonuses – as a way of attracting new players to their business.
 As the industry grew, the number of players in the market exploded.